I believe in the pursuit of happiness.

 The herd instinct

 One of the strongest instincts of human nature is the herd instinct, affinity with a group.
 Greenlanders have it in abundance.
 They are so confident in themselves that they readily embrace other races not indigenous, such as Americans and their aircraft base! – a source of income until Greenlanders decide otherwise.

 The all-encompassing United Kingdom subverts rational choice by the simple expedient of England distributing power.
 Here today, gone tomorrow powers for Scotland are of no worth.
 They can be weakened or removed at a moment’s notice.

 Collecting our taxes to toss an allowance at us amounts to this: we rent our own country.

 One doctrine fits all

-The unspoken principle is, the United Kingdom contains all the qualities required to attain happiness, therefore Scotland need only identify with those expectations, with England’s best interests, values, policies, culture, and its personal variety of colonial democracy.
+Westminster’s unspoken ethos is the United Kingdom contains all the qualities required to attain happiness, therefore Scotland need only identify with those expectations, with England’s best interests, values, culture.
+Colonial democracy is good for us.